pmndrs/zustand/docs/guides/flux-inspired-practice.md

 nav: 6
 ---

-Although zustand is an unopinionated library, here's one of the recommended usages:
+Although zustand is an unopinionated library, here are some patterns we recommend:

-- Create one single store
+- Create a single store
-- Define a store only with `set`
+- Always use `set` to define a store
-- Define dispatch functions at the root level of the store to update one or more store slices
+- Define your dispatch functions at the root level of the store to update one or more store slices

 ```js
 const useBoundStore = create((set) => ({